Pennsylvania Dutch Apple Pie

 Assemble & Bake:

-Trim overhang to 1/2″ beyond lip of plate.
-Tuck overhang under itself; folded edge should be flush with edge of plate.
+Trim overhang to 1/2″ beyond lip of pie plate.
+Tuck the overhang under itself; folded edge should be flush with edge of plate.
 Crimp dough evenly around edge of plate using your fingers.
 Wrap dough-lined plate loosely in plastic and refrigerate until dough is firm, at least 30 minutes.

 Break topping (it will harden in refrigerator) into pea-size crumbs and distribute evenly over apple mixture.
 Pat topping lightly to adhere.